telefonicaid/fiware-cygnus/doc/flume_extensions_catalogue/orion_sth_sink.md

 [Top](#top)

 ###<a name="section1.2"></a>Mapping Flume events to MongoDB data structures
 MongoDB organizes the data in databases that contain collections of Json documents.
-Such organization is exploited by `OrionSTHSink` each time a Flume event is taken, by performing the following workflow:
+Such organization is exploited by `OrionSTHSink` each time a Flume event is going to be persisted.

-1. The bytes within the event's body are parsed and a `NotifyContextRequest` object container is created.
-2. A database called as the `fiware-service` header value within the event is created (if not existing yet).
+A database called as the `fiware-service` header value within the event is created (if not existing yet).

-3. The context responses/entities within the container are iterated, and a collection is created (if not yet existing) for each unit data. the collection is called as the concatenation of the `fiware-servicePath`_`destination` headers values within the event.
+The context responses/entities within the container are iterated, and a collection is created (if not yet existing) for each unit data. the collection is called as the concatenation of the `fiware-servicePath`_`destination` headers values within the event.

-4. The context attributes within each context response/entity are iterated, and a new Json document is appended to the current collection.
+The context attributes within each context response/entity are iterated, and a new Json document is appended to the current collection.

 [Top](#top)